-Among the conditions we treat at the University of Michigan Frankel Cardiovascular Center are Marfan's syndrome, Ehlers-Danlos syndrome and Loeys-Dietz syndrome, which are connective tissue disorders that can affect the aorta.
+Among the conditions we treat at the Comprehensive Aortic Program at the Frankel Cardiovascular Center are Marfan's syndrome, Ehlers-Danlos syndrome and Loeys-Dietz syndrome, which are connective tissue disorders that can affect the aorta.
 Connective tissue is found throughout the body and holds the body together, supporting muscles, ligaments and skin, while also helping to control the way the body grows.

 Cardiovascular problems are common in people with Marfan syndrome, a disorder that can occur in many different parts of the body.
 Nine out of ten people with Marfan syndrome experience cardiovascular problems with the most serious complication being enlargement of the aorta.
 Aortic dilation and aortic aneurysms are common problems that can result in aortic dissection (tear) or rupture with the most common area affected being the aortic root (aortic segment closest to the heart).